-Milford Road – Located just outside of Oxford, the story goes that two forbidden lovers would meet up at a certain driveway along Milford Road.
-The girl would take her father’s car and pull out to the end of the road, flashing her headlights three times to signal her boyfriend to come over.
-One night was be began down the road, a young boy was riding his bicycle in the road.
-The boyfriend, riding a motorcycle, didn’t see the boy until it was too late.
-Both the boy and the boyfriend died in the accident.
-The girl later hanged herself in the barn, of which, remnants remain.
-It is said if you go to the spot where the girl would signal her boyfriend and flash your headlights three times toward the road, you can see small flashing red light (the reflectors of the bicycle) and then a motorcycle headlight coming down the road.
+Oxford-Milford Road – Also known as the Oxford Light, the story goes that two forbidden lovers would meet up at a certain driveway along the road.
+The girl would take her father’s car, pull to the end of the road and flash her headlights three times to signal her boyfriend to come over.
+Others say she signaled him by flashing the porch light at her home on Earhart Road three times.
+One night after receiving the signal, the boyfriend sped up the road to meet with his love.
+From there the story splits into two versions.
+In the first, the boyfriend hit a young boy riding a bicycle, killing both of them.
+In the second, most popular version, he lost control at the bend in the road, crashed through a barbed wire fence and was decapitated.
+In either case, the grief-stricken girl later hanged herself in her home, which has since been demolished.
+It is said if you go to the spot where the girl would signal her boyfriend and flash your headlights three times toward the road, you can see a small flashing red light and then a motorcycle headlight coming down the road.
 Some have even reported seeing many flashing lights, like you would see at the scene of an accident, after the motorcycle headlight disappears.
 Related: Contribution

 US Route 27 – Also known as the “Highway to Heaven,” this stretch of highway is known for its many fatal accidents.
 One section of the highway is haunted by the apparition of a motorcyclist who races straight toward you and flies over your car at the last second.